-Cloudways is managed WordPress hosting like you’ve (probably) never seen before.
+Cloudways is a managed WordPress hosting provider that is among the best, and it’s likely that you haven’t seen anything quite like it before.
 Companies such as WP Engine, Flywheel, and Pressable (along with many others) provide optimized server environments for WordPress, complete security packages, and often specialty dashboards to make the WordPress experience as seamless and efficient as possible.
 Cloudways is also a managed hosting company (not just managed WordPress hosting) with modular hosting options so that users can choose the exact kind of managed environment and features they need.
 This is a huge step away from the walled gardens of many managed hosts.
 We know that sounds appealing to a lot of people, so let’s dig into our detailed Cloudways review so you can see if it’s the right fit for you.

 What is Managed WordPress Hosting?